department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/feedback.md

 ### Usability Studies

+#### Homepage redesign study
+In the second round of usability testing for the new VA.gov homepage, 2 participants using ZoomText screen magification missed the feedback button.
+This is likely due to screen magnification showing only part of the screen at any given time.
+As there’s no indication that the feedback exists on the bottom right side of the page, it may be missed by magnification users who scan the page left to right with a limited view.
+An example is included in the report, "[How disabled Veterans provide accessibility feedback]([url](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/shared-support/accessibility/research/2022-10-a11y-feedback/research-findings.md#key-insights--3))."

+#### Foresee to Medallia usability studies

 In late fall 2021, [VA.gov](http://va.gov/) transitioned from utilizing Foresee to Medallia to capture user feedback.
 This transition was accompanied by 2 usability testing sessions to test button location and button design.
 In both studies, the question “You would like to submit feedback on this Find VA Locations page on the [VA.gov](http://va.gov/) website.
 What would be your process for submitting that feedback?” was asked.

 **Study 1:**